OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * **Panic disorder** occurs when a person "experiences recurrent panic attacks, at least one of which leads to at least a month of increased anxiety or avoidant behavior.
 Panic disorder may also be indicated if a person experiences fewer than four panic episodes but has recurrent or constant fears of having another panic attack."
  * Estimates indicate that 6 million American adults have panic disorder (NAMI, 2013).

 * **Post traumatic stress disorder (PTSD)** is "an anxiety disorder that can occur after someone experiences a traumatic event that caused intense fear, helplessness, or horror.
-While it is common to experience a brief state of anxiety or depression after such occurrences, people with PTSD continually re-experience the traumatic event; avoid individual's, thoughts, or situations associated with the event; and have symptoms of excessive emotions.
+While it is common to experience a brief state of anxiety or depression after such occurrences, people with PTSD continually re-experience the traumatic event; avoid individuals, thoughts, or situations associated with the event; and have symptoms of excessive emotions.
 People with this disorder have these symptoms for longer than one month and cannot function as well as they did before the traumatic event.
 PTSD symptoms usually appear within three months of the traumatic experience; however, they sometimes occur months or even years later."
  * Estimates indicate that 7.7 million American adults have PTSD; this includes 15-30% of veterans (NAMI, 2013).

 * **Schizophrenia** "often interferes with a person's ability to think clearly; to distinguish reality from fantasy; and to manage emotions, make decisions, and relate to others."